 When Russian media started making strange claims about my walk, I was happy to see how wonderfully University of Helsinki set up a whole mechanism to correct the false claims and defend me.
 Some background on the rather hilarious episode can also be found here.

-Even if I might be a petty bourgeois academic professional, I want to consider myself an activist and participate in social movements and organizations.
+Even if I might be a petty bourgeois academic professional, I have also considered myself a social activist and participated in social movements and organizations.
 On behalf of the Network Institute for Global Democratization (www.nigd.org), I took part in founding the International Council of the World Social Forum and have later participated actively in the council.

-I have always found some aspects of my social activism to form part of my academic life.
+Some aspects of my social activism have formed part of my academic life.
 I was therefore happily surprised when the University of Helsinki seemed to agree by giving me the J.V.
 Snellman Public Information Award in 2011.

 It was curious that one of the reasons stated for the Snellman award was that I had participated with the student movements in the take-over of the administration building of the university to protest authoritarian reform proposals.
 Another reason they gave for the decision was my harsh public criticism of the the top decision-makers of the university, including the current rector who then gave me the award.